ameshk/commercetools/README.md

 * This data will be pushed to pub/sub topic by webserver
 * A dataflow job will be running on GCP, this job will receive stream of pub/sub messages
 * Dataflow will write the json data to a GCS location
-* Dataflow will also extract key attributes from the json and push it as rows to a Big query table
+* Dataflow will also extract key attributes from the json and push it as rows to a Big Query table
-* Further analytics can be done on the big query table
+* Further analytics can be done on the Big Query table
 * For infrastructure I have used terraform
 * For deployment and scheduling purpose I have used github actions.